Isaag1/csNJIT100/HW1/README.md

 CS 100 2018S Section 004
 HW 01, January 17, 2018

-# has three assignment lines, each of which creates a variable (object) with a meaningful name and assigns it an int value.
+# Has three assignment lines, each of which creates a variable (object) with a meaningful name and assigns it an int value.
 Example:
 Exercise 5b
 months = 12